-The Remuneration Committee shall meet not less than once a year, and more frequently as required, at which minutes of these meetings shall be kept.
-The Remuneration Committee held two meetings during 2008, which were attended by all members.
+In a collective assessment, the Board of Directors deemed that Cristina Stenbeck shall not be regarded as independent in relation to larger shareholders in Kinnevik, despite that she is not to be regarded as dependent according to the formal criteria. once a year, and more frequently as required, at which minutes of these meetings shall be kept.
+The Remuneration Committee held three meetings during 2009, which were attended by all members.